 A group of about fifteen Key Stage 2 students composed and recorded this piece during class.
 Starting with the cello motif, students took turns to record parts into the computer.
 Once an arrangement was agreed, they could rehearse and perform the piece ln front of an audience.

 Music sessions at this primary EBD school included two live Skype link-ups with a school for teenagers with disabilities in Florida, USA.
-We sampled the teenagers' rendition of a traditional West-African song with Djembe drums and used it to develop our own composition which we then performed back to them.
+We sampled the teenagers' rendition of a traditional West-African song accompanied by Djembe drums, and used it to develop our own composition.

 Three 90 minute sessions was all it took for these Year 10 students to write and record their song using guitars, keyboards, voice , drums and drum machines.
 The raw material was then edited and mixed and presented to the students as a packaeged CD.

 Nine Year 6 students formed the heart of the lunch-time club in a Southwark Primary School.
 For half an hour each week they gathered in the music room to learn how to play guitar, bass, keyboards and percussion.
 By the end of the year they had composed three original songs, two with vocals, all of which they performed to the whole school.